econ-ark/DemARK/README.md

 source myarkenv/bin/activate
 pip install --upgrade pip
-pip install -r requirements-local.txt
+pip install -r requirements-local.txt jupyter notebook
 ```

 This will launch the jupyter file browser.
 The notebooks can be selected and
 run.

-You may also wish to activate a few notebook extensions for convenience:
+You may also wish to activate a few notebook extensions for convenience.
+First, stop Jupyter Notebook.
+Next add the following
+at the command line:

 ```
 # Docs on nbextensions: https://jupyter-contrib-nbextensions.readthedocs.io